 Fresh cilantro, mint tea, colorful chive flowers, and tangy dill sauce.
 What could be better than snipping fresh herbs to add to your food?

 How about not having to buy them every year!
-These nine herbs are either perennial or self-seeding in all but the coldest climates.
-Plant them once and enjoy fresh aromatic herbs year after year.
+These nine herbs are either perennial or self-seeding in zone 5 or higher.
+Plant them once and enjoy fresh aromatic herbs for years to come.

 Long revered for its healing properties and vibrant taste, parsley is one of the world's most popular herbs.
 Lucky for us, it's also one of the easiest to grow.

 A biennial plant, parsley takes two years to complete its life cycle.
 It will not flower the first year.
 But in the second year when it bolts, leave the flowering stalk on the plant until fall.
 The seeds will fall to the ground and self-seed a whole new (free!) batch of parsley.